nstatz/PoEDebuffTracker/README.md

 <b>How it works</b>:
-* Tools grabs your screen every second and checks if it find one of the effects where remove_debuff is true in [resources/config.toml](resources/config.toml)
+* Tool grabs your screen every second and checks if it can find one of the effects where remove_debuff is true in [resources/config.toml](resources/config.toml)
 * If a debuff is found, it will be removed by using the configured key
 * This tool will only check the configured area of your screen for negative effects.